Asynchronous eCourse beginning Monday, May 4, 2015 and continuing for 4 weeks

 After participating in this eCourse, you will be able to:

 In this eCourse, instructional librarians Nicole Pagowsky and Erica DeFrain will provide you with a foundation in instructional design.
-Whether you present face-to-face workshops or develop online tutorials, this course will help you hone your teaching skills and prepare you for your instructional needs.
-During the course, you will complete an instructional design plan for one of your upcoming workshops, courses, or tutorials, and will receive feedback on it from the instructors and fellow participants.
+Whether you teach face-to-face, online, or develop online tutorials, this course will help you hone your teaching skills and prepare you for your instructional needs.
+Throughout the course, you will be developing an instructional design plan for one of your upcoming workshops, courses, or tutorials, and will receive feedback on it from the instructors and fellow participants.
+This project will build on itself each week with a revision and reflection as part of the final assignment.

 - Overview of instructional design models and their purposes